Lyellr88/MARM-Protocol/PROTOCOL.md

 # Protocol Quick Start, Protocol & Key Info

+### Project Files

+- [README.md](README.md) – Core introduction and quick start for using MARM.
+- [FAQ.md](FAQ.md) – Answers to common questions about how and why to use MARM.
+- [CHANGELOG.md](CHANGELOG.md) – Tracks updates, edits, and refinements to the protocol.
+- [CONTRIBUTING.md](CONTRIBUTING.md) – Contribution guidelines and collaborator credits.
+- [DESCRIPTION.md](DESCRIPTION.md) – Protocol purpose and vision overview.
+- [LICENSE](LICENSE) – Terms of use for this project.
+- [HANDBOOK.md](HANDBOOK.md) – Full guide to MARM usage, including commands, examples, and beginner to advanced tips.
+- [ROADMAP.md](ROADMAP.md) – Planned features, upcoming enhancements, and related protocols under development.
+- [SETUP.md](SETUP.md) - Local download setup guide.
+- [PROTOCOL.md](PROTOCOL.md) - Quick Start, Copy and Paste Protocol, and Limitations.

+---

 ## Quick Start: Full Initiation Prompt

 To begin a session, follow these steps: